-You’ve written the best email/newsletter in the history of the healthcare industry.
+You’ve written the best healthcare email/newsletter in the history of the healthcare industry.
 It’s informative, educational, and even a little bit witty.
-You just KNOW that it is going to be an awesome way to connect with patients and keep that schedule full.
+You just know that it is going to be an awesome way to connect with patients, educate them about wellness topics and preventive care, send appointment reminders, and customize it for their specific needs to keep that schedule full.

-You shoot out the email, feeling a little giddy inside.
+You shoot out the email marketing campaign, feeling a little giddy inside.
 As the week goes by, however, that feeling starts to sink.
-Nine percent?
+9%?
 Seriously?
-You achieved an open rate of a measly 9 percent?!?
+You achieved an email open rate of a measly 9%?!?
 Your brilliant writing was seen by hardly anyone.

 This is an extremely common scenario.
-Thousands upon thousands of great emails are lost to the world because no one ever sees them.
+Thousands upon thousands of great emails from healthcare professionals are lost to the world because no one ever sees them.
 Why?
-Your subject line.
+Your subject line and email content.

-How can you write subject lines that people actually open?
+How can you write well-crafted subject lines that people actually open?

 As a topic that has been studied multiple times, experts have discovered this: a subject line should be just that- a subject line.
 Just a basic summary of your email’s subject.
 I know.
 That’s lame.
 Boring.
 But still true.
 So, keep it simple.